The O2: The O2 Arena

 The O2 Arena (referred to as the North Greenwich Arena for the 2012 Summer Olympics and Paralympics) is a 20,000 capacity venue, primarily used for live music.
-It is located at the centre of The O2 and was the first new purpose built music venue in London since the Royal Albert Hall in 1871.
+It is located at the centre of The O2 and was the first new purpose-built music venue in London since the Royal Albert Hall in 1871.
 It is the third largest arena in the UK after Co-op Live and the Manchester Arena, but is the busiest music venue in the world.

 The arena and its facilities are housed in an independent building within the dome structure.
-The arena has hosted multiple kinds of music and sporting events and in 2008 exceeded ticket sales for both Madison Square Garden and the Manchester Arena.
+The arena has hosted multiple kinds of music and sporting events, and in 2008 exceeded ticket sales for both Madison Square Garden and the Manchester Arena.

 Indigo at The O2

-Indigo at The O2 is a 2,750-capacity live music club for smaller music events, club events, after shows, corporate and private events.
-It contains four bars: two on the main ground floor area in front of the stage, one in the VIP lounge called the Purple Lounge and one in the stalls, called Bleachers.
+Indigo at The O2 is a 2,750-capacity live music club for smaller music events, club events, after-shows, corporate events, and private events.
+It contains four bars: two on the main ground floor area in front of the stage, one in the VIP lounge called the Purple Lounge, and one in the stalls, called Bleachers.
 The Purple Lounge is not in direct view of the stage, but guests have access to "Kings Row", the best seats in the venue.
 Indigo at The O2 is managed by Ansco Music Club Limited (the business name of the Indigo part of AEG Live).

 The venue hosted "An Audience with Bill Clinton" in 2007.
-Comedians such as Andy Parsons and Roy Chubby Brown have performed at Indigo.
 Classic FM hosted several shows throughout 2008.
 The venue hosted the 'bootcamp' sessions for the reality TV show, The X Factor during the 2008, Series 5 season, and in 2010 was used for the debut of the snooker format, Power Snooker.
 In 2012 it was the venue for a performance by South Korean pop rock band CN Blue.
 The Indigo also hosted the 2020 BDO World Darts Championship.

 The O2 Bubble

 The O2 Bubble was a two-storey bubble-shaped exhibition space built to museum standards, which opened in November 2007.
 It was made from ETFE, the same material used for the Eden Project, and the bubble itself was reportedly based on the Eden Project.
 Tutankhamen and the Golden Age of the Pharaohs was the first exhibition in the Bubble and after that was Body Worlds.
-In October 2009 it was Michael Jackson: The Official Exhibition, a collection of Jackson's personal items from his estate and Neverland Ranch, costumes and props from his tours and videos.
+In October 2009, it was Michael Jackson: The Official Exhibition, a collection of Jackson's personal items from his estate and Neverland Ranch, costumes and props from his tours and videos.

 In 2009, the third floor of the bubble became an exhibition called the British Music Experience, a sixty-year retrospective of British popular music.
 The space, no longer named The O2 Bubble, has hosted various exhibitions including Star Wars Identities, My Name is Prince, Elvis on Tour, and DC Exhibition: Dawn of Super Heroes, and ABBA: Super Troupers The Exhibition, which was terminated earlier than planned, in 2020, due to COVID-19.